Rayerdyne/master-thesis/data-generation/README.md

 ### Scripts
 - `main.sh` sbatch-able script that prepares terrain for running simulations, configured in `config.py`.
 After executing it, you have to submit the actual simulation jobs with `launch-job-series.sh`
-- `launch-job-series.sh` slurm script.
+- `launch-job-series.sh` shell script.
 Adds a series of job to the queue, as it is not large enough to hold all the
 - `launch-simulation-jobs.sh` slurm script, starts jobs to do the simulations.
     1. Prepares the file (`sampling.py --prepare-one $i`), where `$i` refers to an index in [0, $N_SAMPLES-1]
     1. Run the simulation (call to GAMS)